Emerson Umbrella enriches lives and builds a vibrant community through the arts.

 The Organization: In the early 1980’s, a group of Concord volunteers and visionaries realized that the aging Emerson School building, slated for demolition, could be saved and converted into a community arts center.
 So, in 1982, Emerson Umbrella’s founders obtained tax-exempt status as a private non-profit organization and developed a detailed multi-use proposal for the building, which the Board of Selectmen approved in 1983.
 This agreement retains the spirit of the original deed, which states that the land will be used for education, and is still in place today.
 The Town of Concord retains ownership of the building, which it leases to Emerson Umbrella Center for the Arts, which in turn is responsible for programming, operating, building maintenance, and capital improvement costs.

 Emerson Umbrella, Inc. is a qualified 501(c)3 non-profit organization.
-Audited financials statements and Federal Form 990s are available upon request, or click on the links below to download a pdf.
+Audited financials statements and Federal Form 990s are available upon request.